 White Rice - is the most common type of rice and has had its husk, bran, and germ removed.
-Comes in short, medium, and long grain varieties.
+Use the medium and long grain varieties.

 Basmati Rice - is a long grain aromatic type of rice from India.
 This non-glutinous fragrant rice has a nutty flavor and comes in either white or brown.

 Jasmine Rice - is another long grain aromatic rice with a slight Jasmine aroma that comes from Thailand.
-This rice comes in both white and brown form.
+This rice comes in both white and brown.

 Forbidden Rice - is an ancient rice that was eaten by Emperors.
 This is a medium grained rice which has a nutty flavor and is dark purple in color.

-You could also use quinoa in your recipe to cut down on the amount of carbs, but be sure to use a sprouted quinoa for better digestion.
+You could also try quinoa in your recipes to cut down on the amount of carbs, but be sure to use a sprouted quinoa for better digestion.

-And using fresh herbs like oregano, basil, thyme, or sage will make your recipes more interesting and delicious.
+And using fresh herbs like oregano, basil, thyme, or sage will make your recipes more interesting as well as flavorful.